Is there one true religion? Is there one true God? Does that God require a life free from willful sin while living here on earth?

 About half of the Bible is devoted to history.
 After a very brief description of the creation of the world, the history of the first man and woman is given.
 Unfortunately, we cannot verify the accuracy of the statements about the first man and woman, since none of us were there.
 While ancient stories from other civilizations disagree about some details, there is a great deal of evidence that a world wide flood did occur once and a man rescued his family in a large boat.
 I would encourage the reader to visit Flood Legends from Around the World and New Finds Worldwide Support Flood Myths.
 The very successful secular London Times author Graham Hancock has written a book titled, “Finger of the Gods.”
 In his book, he asks the question why do many of the ancient civilizations agree that a world wide flood occurred?

-The history sketch continues with an overview of the development of the nation of Israel from their journey from Palestine into Egypt, from the exodus out of Egypt back to Palestine, their deportation from Palestine to Babylon, and their return to Palestine.
+The history sketch continues with an overview of the development of the nation of Israel from their journey from Canaan into Egypt, from the exodus out of Egypt back to Canaan, their deportation from Canaan to Babylon, and their return to Canaan.
 There is a gap of about 400 years between the Old and New Testaments.
 The historical overview starts again with Jesus Christ and continues through the lives of key apostles.

 A significant prophecy about the time of Jesus’ death is given in Daniel 9:25-27.
 An article discussing the week in which jesus died is called, Date of Jesus’ Death.
 The prophecy says that the Messiah would die during that week.
 Therefore, anyone who died before or after that week was not the Messiah.
 Jesus died during that week in fulfillment of the prophecy.
 Now that is amazing since the prophecy occurred almost 450 years before Jesus was born.